mlittle7730/mlittle7730.github.io/README.md

 # <pre align="center">Final Project</pre>

 *Note: Due to Libary version, "append" on line 74 of the "data.py" file may have to be updated to "_append" or vise versa.*
+*Note: Make sure Date added when using "Add a Bid" is an existing date*

 ## <pre align="center">Functionality</pre>